tmesaglio/duck-river-biodiversity-survey/themes/hugo-theme-relearn/exampleSite/content/shortcodes/expand.en.md

 ...and even source code
 ```

-> the possibilities are endless (almost - including other shortcodes may or may not work)
+> the possiblities are endless (almost - including other shortcodes may or may not work)
 {{% /expand %}}